bayeslife/learn-tensorflow/learn-object-detection.md

 - [clustering](https://developers.google.com/machine-learning/glossary/#clustering)

 I had to get an idea for what convolution refers to.
-This [page](http://setosa.io/ev/image-kernels/) has a nice presentation on what convoluation acheives.
+This [page](http://setosa.io/ev/image-kernels/) has a nice presentation on what convolution acheives.
 I also had to get an understanding for 'depthwise separable convoluation'.

+I had to learn how kernel and bias are used.
+Kernels are the weights which are multiplied by the inputs.
+(Dot product) The bias is added to the dot product result.
+This value is then applied to the activation function.

+## Know How

+The tensorflow models are saved to 2 separate files.
+- model.json - Has the architecture of the model
+- weights.bin - Binary file representing the kernel and bias

 ## Tools